Back to blog

 The cold email landscape has shifted.
 Three years ago, you could send 500 emails a day from a single domain and get results.
 That approach now lands you in spam folders within days.
 Modern cold email software needs to solve three problems simultaneously: deliverability infrastructure, personalization at scale, and reply management.

 Deliverability is the foundation.
-According to a 2025 Validity report, average inbox placement rates dropped to 79.6% across industries, down from 84.2% in 2023.
+Inbox placement has trended down across the industry as mailbox providers tighten filtering, a pattern Validity’s deliverability benchmarks have tracked year over year.
 Google’s bulk sender requirements (SPF, DKIM, DMARC, one-click unsubscribe, and keeping spam complaints under 0.1%) are now enforced aggressively.
 Any cold email tool that does not build deliverability management into its core architecture is already obsolete.

 Personalization has moved beyond first names.
 Research from Woodpecker’s analysis of 20 million cold emails shows that personalized emails achieve a 17% reply rate compared to 7% for generic templates.
 But the definition of “personalized” has evolved.
 In 2026, buyers expect messages that reference specific company signals: recent funding rounds, job postings indicating pain points, tech stack changes, or industry-specific challenges.